Team

 I have a passion for hearing the lived experiences of others, listening attentively and seeking meaning through understanding, compassion and care.
 My role is to facilitate a space where each person can explore whatever they wish, finding that all experiences will be met with the utmost care and respect.
 I wish to empower clients through exploration, encouraging all parts of self to be present.

-Beyond the role of counsellor, I am the Wellbeing Officer and Senior Ladies Team Captain at Bury Athletic Club.
-These roles are incredibly important to me, advocating safety in sport and allowing all age ranges to access a means of exercise.
-Movement has been proven to enhance mental health and invite people to explore different means of movement which support their needs and match their abilities.
+Beyond the role of counsellor, I am the Senior Ladies Team Captain at Bury Athletic Club which is a role that is incredibly important to me.
+Movement has been proven to enhance mental health and is something that I am a passionate advocate for.
 You will often find me running locally; be sure to jog alongside and start a conversation.